StrawHatHacker/StrawHatHacker/README.md

 <h2 align="center">ABOUT ME</h2>

 Hello, I'm a software developer, mostly creating websites but also Discord chat bots for fun.
-My tech stack can vary per project but I'm a JavaScript enthousiast and I have a soft spot for MongoDB.
+My tech stack can vary per project but I'm a JavaScript enthousiast and I have a soft spot for MongoDB. <strong>My plan is to build everything at least once!</strong>

 <h3>Technologies</h3>